paudley/py_qa/tooling/catalog/strategies/STRATEGIES.md

 ## Adding a New Strategy

-1. Implement the corresponding factory in `pyqa.tooling.strategies` and export it via `__all__`.
+1. Implement the corresponding factory in `pyqa.catalog.strategies` and export it via `__all__`.
 2. Create a JSON descriptor in this directory using the structure above.
 3. Describe any configuration keys in the `config` object to help authors and to